 This school does not require first-year students to live on-campus.
 With the diverse student body at The Restaurant School at Walnut Hill College, you'll have a lot of chances to learn from students from all cultures.
 A virtual tour is an easy way to explore The Restaurant School at Walnut Hill College.

 University of Puerto Rico - Carolina is among your best bets if you want to study Hospitality Management.
 Enjoy a deep concentration on Hospitality Management in the program at University of Puerto Rico - Carolina.
 Positioned in Carolina, Puerto Rico, this institution is a good option for students who enjoy the excitement of a popular city.

 Campus safety a concern?
 You will be happy to know that University of Puerto Rico - Carolina is known for a low crime rate.
-With 46.8% of the teachers working full time, students are sure to get plenty of face time with professors.
+University of Puerto Rico - Carolina graduates end up with about $14,000 of student loans on average.
+That is far lower than the U.S. average of $28,421.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit University of Puerto Rico - Carolina's scorecard.

 Every student pursuing a degree in Hospitality Management needs to check out Bryant and Stratton College - Milwaukee.
 At Bryant and Stratton College - Milwaukee, Hospitality students have the benefit of a very focused curriculum.
 The surrounding area of a major city is great for students looking for enough possibilities for networking, adventure, and exploration.

 About 0.0% of Bryant and Stratton College - Milwaukee's student body is from outside Wisconsin, so, you are going to have a lot of opportunities to meet undergraduates from all over the country.
 Freshmen are not required to live on-campus at Bryant and Stratton College - Milwaukee.
 Interested in learning more about Bryant and Stratton College - Milwaukee's campus?
 Have a virtual tour.